 Consistently with Figure 1, the model investigating the sensitivity of sample size on the different indices suggests that BF indices are sensitive to sample size both when there is and when there is not an effect.
-ROPE indices are particularly sensitive to sample size when the null hypothesis is true, while p-value, pd and MAP-based p-value are only sensitive to sample size when there is a true effect, in which case they are more sensitive than ROPE indices.
+ROPE indices are particularly sensitive to sample size when the null hypothesis is true, while p-value, pd and MAP-based p-value are only sensitive to sample size when the null hypothesis is false, in which case they are more sensitive than ROPE indices.
 These findings can be related to the concept of consistency: as the number of data points increases, the statistic converges toward some “true” value.
-Here, we observe that p-value, pd and the MAP-based p-value are consistent only when the null is false.
+Here, we observe that p-value, pd and the MAP-based p-value are consistent only when the null hypothesis is false.
 As sample size increases, they tend to reflect more strongly that the effect is present.
 On the other hand, ROPE indices appear as consistent when the effect is absent.
 Finally, BFs are consistent both when the effect is absent and when it is present.
 Note also that BF (vs. ROPE), compared to BF (vs. 0), is more sensitive to sample size when the null hypothesis is true, and ROPE (full) is overall slightly more consistent than ROPE (95%).

 Impact of Noise